Help Center for SaaS

 Mintlify is the right tool if all three of these apply:

-- Contributor profile: engineers who already work in Markdown and Git
+• Contributor profile: engineers who already work in Markdown files and version control

-- Update cadence: changes ship via pull request and the docs ship in the same PR
+• Update cadence: changes ship via pull request and the docs ship in the same PR as the preferred workflow

-If those three line up, the Mintlify ecosystem of docs, search, MCP server, playgrounds, and assistant is genuinely well integrated.
-Switching to another tool in this comparison is usually a lateral move, not an upgrade.
+If those three line up, the Mintlify ecosystem of docs, search, model context protocol server, API playground, and AI assistant is genuinely well integrated.
+Switching to another tool in this comparison is usually a lateral move, not an upgrade, and existing workflows transfer cleanly.

 If one of the three does not apply, the choice shifts.
-Mixed contributors means GitBook becomes more attractive.
-Enterprise governance means Document360.
+Mixed contributors with non-developers in the loop means GitBook becomes more attractive.
+Enterprise features and governance means Document360.
 Pure API design first means Stoplight.
-Full control with zero vendor cost means Docusaurus.
+Full control with zero cost on the invoice means Docusaurus.

 When the real answer is none of these tools